sjl/.plan/README.markdown

 * Added a bit of juice to the constrained game.
 * Finally sorted out the AI/animation bullshit for my minimal game.
 Assets without docs are the worst.

+## 2017-02-06

+* More juice to the constrained game.
+Been doing non-computer stuff lately.